brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/aboutbrian/iea_tributes.markdown

 1:15:41

-For me you're a sort of updated ... version of Madame de Staël the great salonniere, a completely unique figure, a historical figure ...
+For me you're a sort of updated cis-male version of Madame de Staël the great salonniere, a completely unique figure, a historical figure ...
 At one of your salons I met the Lord Kamal as he must now be referred to ...
 The second thing I'm going to mention, you're obviously a great prophelytiser for the movement, a great intellectual of the movement, but there's one pamphlet, which provided me with a sort of later-life security blanket about thirty years ago entitled ...
 I am a Libertarian Because.
 And it's not just a brilliant encapsulation ... it also captures Brian's incredible wit.
 Let me just give you a couple of examples.